-- 1. Any office's managers or supervisors; - 2.
-The office's affirmative action officer; - 3.
-An office's human resource office: - 4.
-Office management, up to and including the Attorney General.
+- 1. Any agency's managers or supervisors

+- 2. The agency's affirmative action officer

+- 3. An agency's human resource office

+- 4. Agency management, up to and including the agency head

-If the report concerns an office head, the complainant may contact Minnesota Management and Budget's Office of Equal Opportunity, Diversity, and Inclusion.
+If the report concerns an agency head, the complainant may contact Minnesota Management and Budget's Office of Equal Opportunity, Diversity, and Inclusion.